CMA offers concessions to get EU approval for $2.4 billion NOL deal

-BRUSSELS - French container shipping group CMA CGM has offered concessions in a bid to win European Union antitrust approval for its $2.4 billion (1.6 billion pounds) takeover of Singaporean rival Neptune Orient Lines NEPS.SI.
+BRUSSELS - French container shipping group CMA CGM has offered concessions in a bid to win European Union antitrust approval for its $2.4 billion takeover of Singaporean rival Neptune Orient Lines NEPS.SI.

 CMA CGM, which ranks behind No. 1 Maersk Line (MAERSKb.CO) and Swiss peer MSC in global shipping, submitted the concessions on Thursday, a filing on the European Commission website showed on Monday, without giving details.